punit11garg/TwitterFeedDemo/README.md

 **Steps to execute test cases**
 1. Take the checkout of master branch into local machine.
    1. In case not able to take checkout, download the zip file of repo from **Code > Download zip** option and unzip the same.
-2. Navigate to root directory (tweeter-feed-api) and execute the following command: **mvn clean install test**
+2. Open Terminal/Command Prompt and navigate to root directory (**twitter-feed-api**) of the downloaded code.
+Execute the following command to execute the test cases: **mvn clean install test**
-3. All test should pass and report can be accessed at **<root-directory/test-output/ExtentReport.html**
+3. All test should pass and report can be accessed at **<root-directory>/test-output/ExtentReport.html**